 Please refer to Continuous Query Cache for more information.

-8.1.14 Removing Bulk Map Entries with Predicates
+8.1.14 Removing Map Entries in Bulk with Predicates

 You can remove all map entries that match your predicate.
 For this, Hazelcast offers the method removeAll().
 Its syntax is as follows: